theyareonit/linux-gaming-optimization/README.md

 # Low-latency Linux gaming

-THIS GUIDE IS UNFINISHED, AND WILL PROBABLY NEVER BE FINISHED.
+THIS GUIDE IS UNFINISHED, AND WILL LIKELY NEVER BE FINISHED.

 This is not a step-by-step guide but rather a collection of resources and things to consider when tuning Linux systems for low-latency, low-jitter gaming.